-Indeed, there have been two major policy statements this month alone - one focused on telecommunications and one focused on media.
+Indeed, in recent months we have seen two major policy statements in the MediaCom space - one focused on telecommunications and one focused on media.
 In both cases, we saw the expansion of regulations and a headlong rush into the 1980s, as if the digital revolution had not been happening.